Youhe-Jiang/youhe-jiang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

+I received my B.Eng. degree in telecommunication engineering from Xidian University.
+I was a research intern at Baidu, Kwai, Tsinghua University, Peking Univeristy and Hong Kong University of Science and Technology.

 <!-- ## Biography
 - Sep 2017 - Jun 2021 : Receive my B.Sc. degree from Xidian University;